AdobeDocs/marketo.en/help/marketo/product-docs/marketo-engage-modern-ux/overview.md

 ---
 # Overview {#overview}

-Welcome to the next-gen Marketo Engage experience, a new interface that provides enhanced usability along with a new look and feel across the Marketo platform.
+Welcome to the Adobe Marketo Engage Modern UX (user experience), an updated interface that provides enhanced usability along with a new look and feel across the Marketo Engage platform.

 >[!PREREQUISITES]
 >